Tips on dealing with Customer Complaints as a new Business (part 1)

 Plan for problems

 Anyone that has a small business or has an early startup startup will be able to empathise with this point.
 The only ones that really know how little your actual headcount is (how many staff you have) is you and other startups in the same position.
-Whilst you may give the impression to your customer that you are the new kid on the block - the new big business - the next big thing - the reality is that it may be just you and a few others, or maybe even just you on your own.
+Whilst you may give the impression to your customer that you are the new kid on the block - the new big dealing with customer complaintsbusiness - the next big thing - the reality is that it may be just you and a few others, or maybe even just you on your own.
 However, if you want to be ‘the next big thing’ you need to act like or better than your best competitor.
 So when a customer complains don’t admit that you are not as good as you promised - make plans now to be able to react if and when a minor or serious complaint occurs.
 One way to do this - and to potentially buy yourself a little valuable time is to be clear from the outset what your response times are for any issues / complaints and customer queries are. if you give clear expectations from the outset, then the expectations from your customers will be often managed too.

 Don’t ignore it!